gwu-cs-os/evening_os_hour/f19/9.4/README.md

 Conventions:

+- *always* use header guards
 - no data in headers
+- generally avoid extern
+	- use headers and declarations for functions, and avoid direct data accesses across files (efficient with LTO), instead
 - public facing API in header file
+- namespacing
 	- `_` namespacing to denote non-public functions in headers
+	- static for non-API (e.g. helper) functions

 ### `nm` and `objdump` for introspection